-The Corporation's portfolio disclosure as of August 31, 2015:
+The Corporation's portfolio disclosure as of August 31, 2016:

-- the portfolio contained 8.88% in certificates of deposit - the portfolio contained no repurchase agreements - all bank demand deposits were fully insured and collateralized. - all pledged bank collateral for demand deposits was held by an independent institution outside the bank's holding company.
+- the portfolio contained 16.08% in fully insured or collateralized certificates of deposit - the portfolio contained no repurchase agreements - all bank demand deposits were fully insured and collateralized. - all pledged bank collateral for demand deposits was held by an independent institution outside the bank's holding company.

-NOTE: 3 LOANS RECEIVABLE
+NOTE 3: LOANS RECEIVABLE

 Loans receivable are carried at the unpaid principal balance, net of loss allowances.
-A summary of loans receivable at August 31, 2015 is as follows:
+A summary of loans receivable at August 31, 2016 is as follows: